sourcegraph/cody/agent/README.md

 pnpm run test                                 # confirm that tests are passing when replaying HTTP traffic
 ```

-Please post in #wg-cody-agent if you have problems getting the agent tests to pass after recording.
+Please post in #wg-cody-agent if you have problems getting the agent tests to
-Worst case, feel free to disable the agent tests by uncomming a block of code in
+pass after recording.
+Worst case, feel free to disable the agent tests by
-`index.test.ts`.
-Ssee comment in the code for more details about how to disable
+uncommenting the block of code in `index.test.ts`.
+See comment in the code for
-agent tests.
+more details about how to disable agent tests.

 ## Miscellaneous notes